 Traditional Owners hold important cultural and spiritual connections to Country, including sea Country on the Great Barrier Reef.
 These connections power deep knowledge and care for the Reef, and inherent rights and responsibility for its future.

-The Pilot Deployments Program works closely with indigenous communities.
-Free, prior and informed consent is obtained through Traditional Owner engagement before any Pilot deployment activities.
+The Pilot Deployments Program works closely with Indigenous communities.
+Free, prior and informed consent is obtained through Traditional Owner engagement before any Pilot Deployments Program activities.

-For example, the AIMS-led Indigenous Futures Project works in partnership with Indigenous Ranger groups and PDP.
+For example, the AIMS-led Indigenous Futures Project works in partnership with Indigenous Ranger groups and the Pilot Deployments Program.
 Its goal is to empower Traditional Owners to lead in caring for sea Country through reef restoration techniques.
 A pilot group of Indigenous Rangers are being trained in advanced skills for reef interventions, enabling them to lead these activities within their ranger groups for the future of sea Country when and where required.

-Several technologies have been pioneered and refined for use in PDP operations.
-Technological advances will continue based on feedback from early PDP data.
+Several technologies have been pioneered and refined for use in Pilot Deployments Program operations.
+Technological advances will continue based on feedback from early Pilot Deployments Program data.
 Some examples of technologies which have already emerged include:

 The Pilot Deployments Program is funded by the Australian Government’s Reef Trust, and led by the Australian Institute of Marine Science.
 It is part of the Reef Restoration and Adaptation Program, funded by the partnership between the Reef Trust and the Great Barrier Reef Foundation.